-This spring, in order to encourage and support a diverse array of arts opportunity on campus, we invite new proposals for grants of up to $3000 for events that either:
+This fall, in order to encourage and support a diverse array of arts opportunity on campus, we invite new proposals for grants of up to $3000 for events that either:

 (1) connect to a specific course and/or department/program curriculum and can be made accessible to the larger Colgate community, or

 (2) facilitate campus engagement with local or regional artists or arts organizations in ways that support Colgate’s liberal arts curriculum, or

 (3) embrace innovations, creative approaches, and new possibilities sparked by our current pandemic realities.

 Projects that advance more than one of these goals are, of course, welcome.